 Elective module to be completed during students’ first year after enrollment in the MSc Psychology (research) program.

 Aim of the Research Apprenticeship Psychology (RAP) is that students gain hands-on research experience in their area of interest by learning from expert staff members in the institute.
 This elective module takes place and is completed in the first year of the two-year master’s program, allowing students to contribute to an ongoing research project at an early stage of their studies.
-Students choose a project that is clearly different from the Research Internship and the Thesis project that they intend to do in their second year of their master’s program (e.g., a different topic, method, supervisor and/or in a different research group).
+Students are encouraged to choose a project that is clearly different from the Research Internship and the Thesis project that they intend to do in their second year of their master’s program (e.g., a different topic, method, supervisor and/or in a different research group).

 Mode of Instruction

 Before the start of the RAP the supervisor and student draft and sign a working plan in which the student’s activities, the rough planning, and assessment criteria are registered.
 To complete the RAP students write a final report about their research activities and the challenges they faced in the day-to-day practice of their research project to acquire the skills, knowledge and professional attitude (i.e., the learning goals phrased in the working plan).
 The assessment is based on the student’s work throughout the RAP and his or her reflection in the final report.
 Note that only staff members who hold a phd are held responsible for the supervision and do the final assessment and grading.
 Phd candidates can be involved in daily supervision of the project.

 No prescribed literature.
 Starting from September, up-to-date information about the research projects open for Research Apprenticeships, the working plan template and guidelines for the final report are provided in the Blackboard module ‘Research Apprenticeship Psychology’.